Patrix726/resume/README.md

 ## Acknowledgments

-- Inspired by the work of [George Honeywood](https://github.com/GeorgeHoneywood/alta-typst).
+- Based on the [Vantage Typst](https://github.com/sardorml/vantage-typst) template, which is inspired by [alta-typst by George Honeywood](https://github.com/GeorgeHoneywood/alta-typst).
 - Thanks to [Lucide Icons](https://lucide.dev/icons/) for providing the icon library.

 For any questions or contributions, feel free to open an issue or submit a pull request!